gematik/app-Tiger/README.md

 ## License

-Copyright 2025 gematik GmbH
+Copyright [YEAR CREATED]-[CURRENT YEAR] gematik GmbH

-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+EUROPEAN UNION PUBLIC LICENCE v.
+1.2

+EUPL © the European Union 2007, 2016

-See the [LICENSE](./LICENSE) for the specific language governing permissions and limitations under the License.
+See the [LICENSE](./LICENSE) for the specific language governing permissions and limitations under the License

 ## Additional Notes and Disclaimer from gematik GmbH